 The “Absolutely Terrible” Lawn

 This is the lawn that has more bare spots with crabgrass and weeds taking over than it does healthy grass.
-It’s such a disaster that it’s going to need a complete renovation to get grass growing again.
-Whether it’s insect damage, disease, neglect, or all of the above, when we talk about the “absolutely terrible” lawn, we’re talking about a lawn that has major problems.
+The lawn is so bad that it’s going to need a complete renovation to get grass growing again.
+Whether it’s insect damage, lawn disease, neglect, or all of the above, when we talk about the “absolutely terrible” lawn, we’re talking about a lawn that has major problems.

 The “Needs Serious Attention” Lawn